 Sit in or Sit On?

-As a rule, sit on top casinos are the best option when choosing a kayak for kids, or for beginners.
+As a rule, sit on top kayaks are the best option when choosing a kayak for kids, or for beginners.
 These feature an open cockpit, and this means that there is more space and movement.

 It also allows anyone who falls overboard to climb back in without issue, and this means there is no risk of becoming stuck or trapped if the kayaker falls overboard.
 Sit on top kayaks also offer a freer feeling, which can be more appealing and less restrictive to those who are still getting used to the feeling of being in a kayak.